isomerpages/moe-chongfu/_curriculum/Aesthetics Department.md

 3. **Category C (Primary 6) - Certificate of Recognition**

 **( Selected and showcased on the SYF Virtual Art Exhibition.
 Click on Search By School on**)  [https://www.syf.gov.sg/syf/virtualexhibition/gallery-2](https://www.syf.gov.sg/syf/virtualexhibition/gallery-2)

+You can also view the artworks in greater detail in our very own Chongfu's SYF Virtual tour that was created by Ms Toh Shu Ting using this link [https://orbix360.com/t/DKbjvtEdwqgPZQuOmPMlrLSsbaA3/4653408912932864](https://orbix360.com/t/DKbjvtEdwqgPZQuOmPMlrLSsbaA3/4653408912932864)

+We hope you will enjoy looking at our students' creative artworks.
+Through this competition, our students **E**njoyed and **E**xperienced the process of making art with their friends.

+We will continue to provide more platforms for them to **E**xcel and pursue their passion for the Arts.